sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 Please consult other excellent resources on Sublime Text for further information.
 Discovering other useful packages (<https://packagecontrol.io/>) and customising shortcuts will greatly improve your workflow.
 You may set *Ctrl+Alt+R* to open Rterm.
 Please see the [example keymap](Sublime_Tutorial/Example.sublime-keymap) setup file under Sublime_Tutorial folder in this repository.
 Using Sublime or VSCode for writing/memos is another possibility.

 Please note that the **Terminus** package in Sublime should not be confused with **Terminal** package.
 In future, an implementation on Rmarkdown in Sublime can be added.
-You may also consider the integration of Visual Studio Code and R.This is beyond of the scope of the current workshop.
+You may also consider the integration of Visual Studio Code and R, as the integration works in a similar principle.This is beyond of the scope of the current workshop.
 Are you a Stata user?
 You may also benefit from here (<https://github.com/sook-tusk/Tech_Integrate_Stata_R_with_Editors>).

 I hope Sublime Text helps manage your project, and improve your workflow for years to come.
 While being mindful of caveats, I really hope you utilise this amazing tool, Sublime, wisely.
 Thank you, and please get in touch with your success stories!